carfirst125/portfolio/next_purchasing_forecast/README.md

 * Model for customer with 2 purchased or more

-The model, used to predict customers which have two purchases or more, is trained by customer having at least three purchases.
+The model, used to predict customers which have two purchases or more, is trained by customers having at least three purchases.
-When preparing data for Train, the SPLIT TIME is choosen as the the current time.
+When preparing data for Train, the SPLIT TIME is chosen and used as the supposed current time.
 The transaction data after the SPLIT TIME can be processed for the label.

-Depend on the model that you use (traditional model or time series), the feature engineering is implemented.
+Depending on the kind of algorithm you use (traditional or time series), the feature engineering is implemented in different way.

-The chart below is an example of using traditional model.
-The features engineering of the model could be **[average purchase distance, standard deviation of purchase distances, recency, monetary, gender, type of customer (vip/normal), purchase channel]**
+The below chart is an example of using traditional model.
+The input features of the model could be **[average purchase distance, standard deviation of purchase distances, recency, monetary, gender, type of customer (vip/normal), purchase channel]**

-The label is the time distance from the last purchase before SPLIT TIME and first purchase after SPLIT TIME.
+The label is the time distance between two contineous purchases, the last purchase before SPLIT TIME and first purchase after SPLIT TIME.

 <img src="https://github.com/carfirst125/portfolio/blob/main/next_purchasing_forecast/images/gt2pur-cus-train.png?raw=true" width="600"/>